 repository, and aren’t visible or accessible from your functions code.

-To begin, import the http
+To begin, import thehttp

 package from the SDK: